mattrondel/D415/OpenStack.md

 https://ebookcentral.proquest.com/lib/westerngovernors-ebooks/reader.action?docID=5611487&ppg=115

-**Swift**__ - improve effiececy and scalability of user storage and unstructed data THINK SWIFT STROAGE
+**Swift**__ improve effiececy and scalability of user storage and unstructed data THINK SWIFT STROAGE

-**Horizon **__ is used as a dashboard for developers for netwrok resource management - keyword DASHBOARD
+**Horizon**__ is used as a dashboard for developers for netwrok resource management - keyword DASHBOARD

 **Glance**__ - virtual machine image management THINK: Virtual Machine Images at a Glance